 Bit Depth and LED Displays

-An LED display is generally built with red, green, and blue LEDs.
-If you control each of these color channels separately, a wide spectrum of colors is available.
+An LED display is generally built with red, green, and blue diodes.
+Each of these channels is capable of multiple shades (depending on bit level), which creates a wide spectrum of available colors.

-Bit depth for color is expressed as either per component, channel, or color.
-All three share the abbreviation of bpc and are interchangeable.
-Confusing, but unfortunately, the industry standard.
+Bit depth for color is expressed as either bits per component, channel, or color.
+All three share the abbreviation “bpc” and are interchangeable.
+It’s confusing, but unfortunately the industry standard.

 Is More Better?